nfriche/PuDoMS/disclaimer.md

 ## Musescore Dataset Disclaimer

-This MIDI file dataset is provided for educational and research purposes.
+The MuseScore dataset is provided for educational and research purposes.
 By accessing and using the dataset, you agree to the following terms and conditions:

 - **No Warranty**: The MIDI files in this dataset are provided "as is," without any warranties or guarantees of any kind, either expressed or implied.